ASULandon17/GymorandaSER316/QualityPolicy.md

   > Describe your Whitebox testing policy

 **Code Review** (online: start Sprint 2, campus: start Sprint 2)
-  > Describe your Code Review policy for on campus it is ok to have a less formal process in Sprint 2, should be updated in Sprint 3 though
+  > No code or documentation changes should be merged into dev or master without a review.
+  Each pull request for a merge into master or dev must be looked at by at least two other team members.
+  During a review, each member will fill out the review checklist detailed below.
+  After the reviews are complete and any deficiencies are corrected ,to include ensuring the merge is a fast forward, the pull request can be merged into dev or master.
+  The git master for the current sprint should be the one to execute the merge into the dev or master branches.
+The git master does not have to be one of the reviewers for the pull request.

-  > Include a checklist/questions list which every developer will need to fill out/answe when creating a Pull Request to the Dev branch.
+  > todo: Include a checklist/questions list which every developer will need to fill out/answe when creating a Pull Request to the Dev branch.

-  > Include a checklist/question list which every reviewer will need to fill out/anser when conducting a review, this checklist (and the answers of course) need to be put into the Pull Request review.
+  > todo: Include a checklist/question list which every reviewer will need to fill out/anser when conducting a review, this checklist (and the answers of course) need to be put into the Pull Request review.

 **Static Analysis**  (online: start Sprint 3, campus: start Sprint 3)
   > Your Static Analysis policy